jeremy-rifkin/cpptrace/README.md

 mutliple times until the appropriate handler is found.

 This should not matter for the vast majority applications given that performance very rarely is critical in throwing paths, how exception handling is usually used, and the shallowness of most call stacks.
-However, it's an important consideration to be aware of.
+However, it's something to be aware of.

 To put the scale of this performance consideration into perspective: In my benchmarking I have found generation of raw traces to take on the order of `75ns` per frame.
 Thus, even if there were 100 non-matching handlers before a matching